Safe Execution of Concurrent Programs by Enforcement of Scheduling Constraints: The IRS Algorithm

+We assume that there exists a set \predicates/ of state predicates.
+For example, each state may contain a valuation that maps program variables to integer values; state predicates are encoded as first order formulas over program variables and symbols for integer arithmetic.
+For a predicate \(\xc/ \in \predicates/\), we write \(\xs/ \vDash \xc/\) (\(\xs/ \nvDash \xc/\)) if \xs/ satisfies (does not satisfy) \xc/.

 We assume that a \emph{dependency} relation is given for every program \xP/ that gives rise to a Mazurkiewicz equivalence relation on executions~\cite{Mazurkiewicz1986, Abdulla2014} via a happens-before relation between events.
 We extend the notion of Mazurkiewicz traces by \emph{symbolic traces}, defined below.
-The happens-before relation of one or more executions is represented by a \emph{symbolic trace graph} as a triple \(\xo/ = (\events{\xo/}, \constraints{\xo/}, \transitions{\xo/})\) such that \begin{itemize} \item \(\events{\xo/} \subseteq (\alphabet{} \times \xnaturals/)\) is a set of events, \item \constraints{\xo/} is a set of path constraints (state predicates, e.g., collected during model checking), and \item \(\transitions{\xo/} \subseteq \events{\xo/} \times \constraints{\xo/} \times \events{\xo/}\) is a partial order labeled with path constraints, which expresses a happens-before relation. \end{itemize}
+The happens-before relation of one or more executions is represented by a \emph{symbolic trace graph} as a tuple \(\xo/ = (\events{\xo/}, \transitions{\xo/})\) such that \begin{itemize} \item \(\events{\xo/} \subseteq (\alphabet{} \times \xnaturals/\) is a set of events and \item \(\transitions{\xo/} \subseteq \events{\xo/} \times \predicates/ \times \events{\xo/}\) is a partial order labeled with state predicates, which expresses a happens-before relation. \end{itemize}